laristra/flecsi/sphinx/src/build.rst

   *CI: mpich 3.2.1, openmpi 3.1.3*

 * **Legion** |br|
-  We are currently using the most up-to-date version of the master branch. |br|
+  We are currently using the most up-to-date version of the control replication branch. |br|
   *CI: control_replication branch*

 * **parMETIS/METIS** |br|